-Over 50% of the U.S. population draws its drinking water supply from groundwater, which includes sources below the earth's surface, including springs, wells, and aquifers.17 In general, groundwater has a lower incidence of pesticide contamination than streams because the water gets filtered slowly through soil and rock, allowing for degradation and sorption of the chemicals out of the water and into the soil.18 However, once groundwater has been contaminated, it takes many years or even decades to recover, while streams and shallow water sources can recover much more rapidly.19 Herbicides are found more often in groundwater than insecticides, but insecticides in groundwater exceed drinking water standards more often than herbicides.20 A 1989 study found residues of 39 pesticides and their degradation products in the groundwater of 34 states and Canadian provinces.21 The pesticides were mainly herbicides used for agriculture and insecticides and nematicides used in soil treatments.
+Over 50% of the U.S. population draws its drinking water supply from groundwater, which includes sources below the earth's surface, including springs, wells, and aquifers.
+In general, groundwater has a lower incidence of pesticide contamination than streams because the water gets filtered slowly through soil and rock, allowing for degradation and sorption of the chemicals out of the water and into soil.
+However, once groundwater has been contaminated, it takes many years or even decades to recover, while streams and shallow water sources can recover much more rapidly.
+Herbicides are found more often in groundwater than insecticides, but insecticides in groundwater exceed drinking water standards more often than herbicides.
+A 1989 study found residues of 39 pesticides and their degradation products in the groundwater of 34 states and Canadian provinces.
+The pesticides were mainly herbicides used in agriculture and insecticides and nematicides used in soil treatments.